 Criteria: Demonstrate need for financial assistance in order to attend Mercy High School; hold a minimum grade point average of 3.0; demonstrate involvement in extracurricular activities or volunteer service.
 Preference is given to a student living in the City of Detroit.
-Applicant must fill out, in full, the application form and submit it together with the essay.

-- A minimum of 3.0 grade point average
+- A minimum of 3.0 grade point average.

 - Follows a college preparatory curriculum

 - Demonstrates continued need for financial assistance in order to attend Mercy High School.